Youth Advisory Council

 What Is It?

-What Are The Meetings Like?
+What Are Meetings Like?

 We begin with funny check-ins to let us all connect.
 Then, we are always inspired by new learning related to gender, empathy, communication, or healthy relationships.
 We are encouraged to take what we’ve learned and share with other students, student groups, RSVP® clubs, etc. The rest of the meeting is project work—we always have an event or project we are working on.
 We close by reflecting on what we’ve learned and we answer another connecting question.